-This document explains the purpose of, and our approach to the assessment of adequate financial resources, for all FCA solo-regulated firms subject to threshold conditions and/or the Principles for Businesses (PRIN), and provides further guidance on the meaning of 'adequate financial resources' under these.
+This framework document explains the purpose of, and our approach to the assessment of adequate financial resources, for all FCA solo-regulated firms subject to threshold conditions and/or the Principles for Businesses (PRIN).
+It also provides further guidance on the meaning of 'adequate financial resources'.

-The document sets out:
+It sets out:

-- the role of assessing adequate financial resources - what we look for from firms when assessing adequate financial resources - the FCA's expectations as to the practices firms should adopt in their assessment of adequate financial resources
+- the role of assessing adequate financial resources - what we look for from firms when assessing adequate financial resources - our expectations as to the practices firms should adopt in their assessment of adequate financial resources